ElectronVector/ravioli/README.md

 ## To do

-- Globals are way overcounted when there are real include files and structs and variable declarations inside functions.
 - Make it easier to santize custom stuff.
 - Sanitization is pretty simple, it should really only match on whole words (not inside words).
 - Try it on some other code.